dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 The image above shows a hypothetical microservice running with the Dapr app-id `kennethreitz-httpbin`.

 #### Path Matching Rewrites
-We will add some settings related to path matching.
+Here we add some settings related to path matching.
 For example, if the request gateway is `/httpbin/`, the backend receive path should be `/`, with `httpbin` acting as a service name identifier.

 {{< imgproc configuration_required_fields.png  Resize "810x" />}}